nisrulz/open-whisperscribe/Readme.md

 - [numpy](https://numpy.org/): A fundamental package for scientific computing with Python.
 - [scipy](https://scipy.org/): A library for mathematics, science, and engineering.
 - [pyyaml](https://pyyaml.org/): A YAML parser and emitter for Python.

+## License

+This project is licensed under the Apache License 2.0.

+See the [LICENSE.txt](./LICENSE.txt) file for the full license text.